Jersey Law Course

 Part-time study options

-The course was established in 2009 to provide structured tuition leading to the qualifying examinations for advocates or solicitors in Jersey.
+The course was established in 2009 to provide structured tuition leading to the qualifying examinations for Advocates or Solicitor/Écrivain in Jersey.
 Most students taking the course do so while working in a Jersey law office.

 The course consists of six core modules and three optional modules (one to be selected).
 The whole course can be taken in two or three years.

-Each module consists of two or three intensive study weekends (to include revision tuition), access to a study guide and to a virtual learning environment.
-Visiting and adjunct professors deliver the lectures.
+Each module consists of two or three intensive study days (to include revision tuition), access to a study guide and to a virtual learning environment.
+Visiting Professors and Adjunct Lawyers deliver the lectures.

 There are two semesters.
 The first runs from September to December; the second from January to May.
 Examinations take place in late June and early July; a second examination period is held in September for resits.